neaorin/azure-sql-hol/Audit.md

     If server blob auditing is enabled, the database-configured audit will exist side by side with the server blob audit.

     ![Navigation pane][3]
 5. To open the **Audit Logs Storage** blade, select **Storage Details**.
-Select the Azure storage account where logs will be saved, and then select the retention period.
+Create a new Azure storage account where logs will be saved, and then select the retention period.
 The old logs will be deleted.
 Then click **OK**.

+    > NOTE: For this lab, make sure to CREATE a new storage account to hold your audit data.
+Do not use any existing storage accounts.
+You can name your new storage account **sqlstore[XX]**.

    >[!TIP]
    >To get the most out of the auditing reports templates, use the same storage account for all audited databases.